WHY MASS TIMBER IS EARNING A PLACE IN HEALTHCARE CONSTRUCTION

 In contrast, trees capture and store carbon as they grow — approximately 1 ton for every cubic meter of growth.
 By weight, trees are approximately 50% carbon.
 When trees are harvested, all the carbon that has been sequestered in the wood while they were growing remains there.
 Once that harvested wood is used in a building that carbon will stay within that structure for as long as the building stands.
 In essence, mass timber construction projects transfer sequestered carbon from forests to the built environment.
 Then, new trees are replanted in place of those harvested, capturing and storing yet more carbon.

 This fact accounts for the environmental promise of mass timber construction.
 Mass timber is a renewable resource.
 Plus, it’s possible to store embodied carbon within a building for the whole of the structure’s lifecycle.
-Research indicates that mass timber construction is approximately 50% more carbon-efficient than steel.
+Research indicates that mass timber can cut embodied carbon by roughly 15–30% versus functionally equivalent steel structures at the product and construction stages, with higher savings possible depending on design and accounting for biogenic carbon.

 But this is a rule-of-thumb estimate.
 The actual climate impact of any individual mass timber construction project will be influenced by the forestry, transportation and milling practices employed for the wood used in the project, as well as how the building is disassembled and its materials disposed of at the end of its life cycle.